arialdomartini/Back-End-Developer-Interview-Questions/README.md

 ####[[↑]](#toc) <a name='management'>Questions about Software Lifecycle and Team Management:</a>

 * What is agility?
+* How would you deal with Legacy Code?
+* What is Kanban?
+* What is the biggest difference between Agile and Waterfall?

 ####[[↑]](#toc) <a name='algorithms'>Questions about logic and algorithms:</a>